manning/CompressionAlgorithms/README.md

 decoding speed than it loses in non-optimal compression.
 Today in class, we'll only look at size not speed though.

+Clone this repository for today's exercise.
+To get the code here in Eclipse, do `File|Import` choose `Git|Projects from Git`, press `Next`, `Clone URI` then `Next`, then enter the HTTPS URI on this page, and `Next`, `Next`, `Next`, go with `Import existing projects`, `Next` and `Finish` – and you should be all ready to go!
+(The code uses the Java 7 diamond operator – if you last used Java in CS106A, then you do need to update to a more modern version of Eclipse.
+Make sure your Java language level is set to Java 7 or Java 8.)

 **1.**
 Look at the example code (IndexCompression.java).
 Towards the bottom of the file, it contains selected postings lists taken from the PA1 data.